1000buffalogenomes/1000buffalogenomes.github.io/join.md

 ---
 layout: page
 title: Join Us
-subtitle: The water buffalo is joining the race in genome research.
+subtitle: The water buffalo wants to join the race in genome research.
 Come and ride on!
 ---
 ### How to join?